Chadarius/sc-config/Profiles/dual-vkb/README.md

 pp_rebindkeys dual-vkb_exported.xml

 ### Joystick Layout
-Here is a PDF of the [dual-vkbl](https://github.com/Chadarius/sc-config/raw/main/Profiles/dual-vkb/dual-vkb.pdf).
+Here is a [PDF of the dual-vkb](./dual-vkb.pdf).
 I designed it with LibreOffice Draw.
 The original file is available in the repo as dual-vkb.odg.
 There is also a PNG at 150 dpi.

-## Change log
-### 20240212
-Added changed the right pinky finger button to act as a mode shift button.
-This effectively doubles the number of buttons for each joystick from 30 each to 60 each.
-It also doubles the axis of the thumb sticks.
-To that end I've added some mode shift functionality into Star Citizen for a few buttons.
-Shift mode is marked as green on the binding chart.

-- Right pinky (D1-button 5) is now the shift button.
-- The push to talk button (Numpad-Plus) is now Button5(D1) + Right Button2(A2)
-- Remote Turret 1, 2, and 3 selections are assigned to Right Button5(D1) + Right Hat C1 (left, up, and right)
-- Cruise Control toggle is assigned to Right Button5(D1) + Left Hat A4 left
-- Zoom In/Out absolute are assigned to Right Button5(D1) + Left Hat A4 Up/down